tfpauly/privacy-proxy/draft-privacypass-rate-limit-tokens.md

 encrypted_token_request = concat(enc, ct)
 ~~~

-Issuers reverse this procedure to recover the OriginTokenRequest value by computing the AAD as
+Issuers reverse this procedure to recover the InnerTokenRequest value by computing the AAD as
 described above and decrypting encrypted_token_request with their private key skI (the private
 key corresponding to pkI).
-The `origin_name` value is recovered from OriginTokenRequest.padded_origin_name
+The `origin_name` value is recovered from InnerTokenRequest.padded_origin_name
 by stripping off padding bytes.
 In pseudocode, this procedure is as follows:

 ~~~